WizardMac/ReadStat/README.md

 Installation
 ==

-Bootstrap autotools by running ./autogen.sh and then proceed as usual:
+Grab the latest [release](https://github.com/WizardMac/ReadStat/releases) and then proceed as usual:

     ./configure
     make
     sudo make install

+If you're cloning the repository, first make sure you have autotools installed, and then run `./autogen.sh` to generate the configure file.

+If you're on Mac and see errors about `AM_ICONV` when you run `./autogen.sh`, you'll need to install [gettext](https://www.gnu.org/software/gettext/).

 If you're on Windows see [Windows specific notes](#windows-specific-notes).

-If you're on Mac and see errors about `AM_ICONV` when you run ./autogen.sh, you'll need to install [gettext](https://www.gnu.org/software/gettext/).

 Language Bindings